GooseThings/ASL3-EZ/README.md

-!!!
-Warning - There are known issues with rpt.conf editing and saving where it will nuke your rpt.conf file. !!!
+## !!!
+Warning - There are known issues with rpt.conf !!!
+It's currently not saving with proper permissions.
+If you want to help throw a PR out there.

-!!!
+## !!!
 Use at your own risk. !!!
+At least it looks really cool, right?
 # ASL3-EZ - AllStarLink 3 Node Manager

 A browser-based web interface for managing your AllStarLink 3 nodes: